Maddest-Lad/Linux-Utils/README.md

 - `md` is a mkdir with a cd into it after creation
 - `up <optional:int>` moves you up 1 directory by default or uses the int you pass it
 - `back` returns you to your previous working directory
+- `sizeof` uses du to human readable size of the file you point it to

 ### `upgrade_nano.sh`
 Uses [Scopatz's](https://github.com/scopatz/nanorc) installer to add more language highlighting to nano